Making sense of organic visibility changes becomes a challenge when you’re dealing with large keyword sets.

-It all starts with that horrific moment when we log into our AWR account and see that once beautiful, ascending visibility chart line, now going…. down.
+It all starts with that horrific moment when you log into your rank tracker and see that once beautiful, ascending visibility chart line, now going…. down.

 That sucks, big time.
 But hey, we can fix this, that’s what we do 😉